genesiscommunitysuccess/docs/docs/04_web/03_design-systems/03_preview.md

 ## Preview

-In the preview we can see four tabs displaying the information as suggested by their titles.
+In the preview we can see three tabs displaying the information as suggested by their titles.

 ### Components

 The contents of the `Components` tab reflect the components that are affected by the configurations of the design tokens.

 :::note
 The components we see here, are only a small collection used for the purpose of displaying an example.
-There are many more [components](../../../web/web-components/overview) that we have access to.
+There are many more ***[components](../../../web/web-components/overview)*** that we have access to.
 :::

 ### Typography